core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The interactions with topic collections are further defined in {{topic-collection-interactions}}.

-A topic collection is composed of one or more topic configuration resources that contain the properties that define the topics themselves (see Section {{topic-configuration-representation}}).
-Topic configurations are identified by the resource type "core.ps.conf".
+A topic collection is a group of topic configuration resources that define the properties of the topics themselves (see Section {{topic-configuration-representation}}).
+Each topic configuration is represented as a link to its corresponding resource URI.
+The list can be represented as a Link Format document {{?RFC6690}}.
+Topic configuration resources are identified by the resource type "core.ps.conf".

 Within each topic configuration resource there is a set of configuration properties (see Section {{configuration-properties}}).
 The 'topic_data_uri' property contains the URI of the topic data resource that a CoAP client can subscribe to.

-### Topic List Representation {#topic-list-representation}

-A list of topic configurations is represented as a document containing the corresponding topic-configuration resources in the list.
-Each topic-configuration is represented as a link, where the link target is the URI of the topic-configuration resource.

-The list can be represented as a Link Format document {{?RFC6690}}
+Resources exposing resources of the topic data type are expected to use the resource type 'core.ps.data'.

 ## Topic Collection Interactions {#topic-collection-interactions}